baguchan/BagusLib-MultiLoader/README.md

 While the MultiLoader Template includes support for many platforms and loaders you can easily remove support for the ones you don't need.
 This can be done by deleting the subproject folder and then removing it from the `settings.gradle` file.
-For baguchan if you wanted to remove support for Forge you would follow the following steps.
+For bagu_chan if you wanted to remove support for Forge you would follow the following steps.

 1. Delete the subproject folder.
-For baguchan, delete `MultiLoader-Template/forge`.
+For bagu_chan, delete `MultiLoader-Template/forge`.
 2. Remove the project from `settings.gradle`.
-For baguchan, remove `include("forge")`.
+For bagu_chan, remove `include("forge")`.